AdaCore/libadalang/user_manual/building.rst

 To generate and build the library itself, you'll need to go through the following steps:

-* Make sure you have a working Python3 installation (version 3.7 or newer).
+* Make sure you have a working Python 3.9 or 3.10 installation.

 * Install the GNAT tools and compiler.
 You can find Community Editions on `AdaCore's website <https://www.adacore.com/download>`_.